 Good qualitative consistency of the two models was shown by the displacement velocity of the focal front (Table 4.6).
-However, some differences can be observed for low values of HALRIB (for EPIMUL) and corresponding 'diffusion model'). values of δ (for the These differences are due to the different spore distribution functions of the two models.
+However, some differences can be observed for low values of HALRIB (for EPIMUL) and corresponding (for the 'diffusion values of δ model').
+These differences are due to the different spore distribution functions of the two models.
 It can be shown, using the perturbation expansions described by Van den Bosch et al. (in prep.), that for low velocities, the velocity of focus expansion depends only on the variance of the spore distribution function, and not on its shape.
-The steepness of the focal front is far more sensitive to the shape of the distribution function than its displacement velocity.
+The steepness of the focal front is far more sensitive to shape of the distribution function than the its displacement velocity.

-EPIMUL and the 'diffusion model' show good gualitative and fair quantitative consistency.
-Differences in the assumptions on spore dispersal are responsible of the observed minor discrepancies.
-On a priori grounds we may state that the spore dispersal mechanism of the 'diffusion model' reflects reality better than that of EPIMUL.
-Van den Bosch et al. (1988b, c) review experimental material confirming this view.
+EPIMUL and 'diffusion model' the show good consistency. qualitative and fair quantitative Differences in the assumptions on spore dispersal are responsible of the observed minor discrepancies.
+0n a priori grounds we may state that the spore dispersal mechanism of the 'diffusion model' reflects reality better than that of Van den EPIMUL.
+Bosch et al. (1988b, c) review experimental material confirming this view.